Last updated March 17, 2021.

 There are many reasons why knowing your AMH level can be beneficial, but for an even better understanding, much more research into this hormone is needed.
 Most research is done on women at fertility clinics, which underrepresents the broad population of women who are trying to get pregnant.
 The more women who test, the more data we’ll have to show the world just how informative this hormone is.
 (More knowledge = more power!)

 Above all else, finding out what you can about your body helps you prepare for the life you want.
-If you’re ready to learn your hormone levels (including AMH) and take control of planning your family, order the Modern Fertility test.
+If you’re ready to learn your hormone levels (including AMH) and take control of planning your family, order the Modern Fertility Hormone Test.

 This guide was medically reviewed by multiple members of the Modern Fertility Medical Advisory Board.